-Dr. Joel E. Morgan earned his Master's degree in school psychology from Fairleigh Dickinson University and Ph.D. in clinical psychology from the Graduate Faculty, New School for Social Research (1986).
-In 1998 he was certified by the American Board of Professional Psychology (ABPP) in Clinical Neuropsychology.
+Dr. Joel E. Morgan earned his Master's degree in school psychology from Fairleigh Dickinson University and his Ph.D. in clinical psychology from the Graduate Faculty, New School for Social Research (1986).
+In 1998, he was certified by the American Board of Professional Psychology (ABPP) in Clinical Neuropsychology.
 Dr. Morgan has also been awarded board certification in the new ABPP subspecialty of Pediatric Neuropsychology, the first in NJ with that credential.

 Contributions to the Field of Neuropsychology

 Dr. Morgan has over 75 peer-reviewed publications including book chapters, journal articles and invited presentations on the subjects of ethics in Neuropsychology, a variety of Neuropsychological and psychiatric disorders in children and adults, and forensic practice issues.
 He is the Senior Editor of the Textbook of Clinical Neuropsychology, co-edited with Dr. Joe Ricker (the second edition of the book was published in 2018).
 He co-edited the Neuropsychology of Malingering Casebook with Dr. Jerry Sweet, which includes contributions by the world's leading Forensic Neuropsychologists.
 Dr. Morgan also published the Casebook of Clinical Neuropsychology, co-edited with Drs.
 Ida Sue Baron and Joe Ricker, as a compilation of both classic and unique cases seen within the field.
-In addition, Dr. Morgan is a past member of the Board of Directors of the American Board of Clinical Neuropsychology (AACN), an active consultant for numerous professional sports programs, and a reviewer for 13 professional journals.
+In addition, Dr. Morgan is a past member of the Board of Directors of the American Board of Clinical Neuropsychology (AACN), an active consultant for numerous professional sports programs regarding concussion and performance-enhancing substances, and he is a reviewer for 13 professional journals.

 Dr. Morgan has a particular passion for training students and early career neuropsychologists.
-He serves as an Oral Examiner for the American Board of Clinical Neuropsychology (ABCN) and has enjoyed numerous university faculty positions; most recently, as an Adjunct Associate Professor of Neurology position at Rutgers - New Jersey Medical School.
+He serves as an Oral Examiner for the American Board of Clinical Neuropsychology (ABCN) and has enjoyed numerous university faculty positions, most recently, as an Adjunct Associate Professor of Neurology position at Rutgers - New Jersey Medical School.
 He further served as one of Division 40’s Representatives to APA Council.
-Given his extensive professional interest in forensic neuropsychology, he was one of five nationally recognized Neuropsychologists chosen by the American Academy of Clinical Neuropsychology to lead a work group for a national consensus on effort, response bias and malingering (Heilbroner, Sweet, Morgan, Larrabee, & Millis, 2009) appearing in The Clinical Neuropsychologist.
+Given his extensive professional interest in forensic neuropsychology, he was one of five nationally recognized Neuropsychologists chosen by the American Academy of Clinical Neuropsychology to lead a work group for a national consensus on effort, response bias, and malingering (Heilbroner, Sweet, Morgan, Larrabee, & Millis, 2009) appearing in The Clinical Neuropsychologist.
 He is actively involved in the creation of the Forensic Neuropsychology sub-specialization.